reymon359/how-to-live/docs/index.md

 We teach others how to treat us.
 For example if we respect ourselves we teach others to test us with respect.

+dont feel guilty neither worry

+1 Taking Charge of Yourself

+2 First Love

+3 You Don’t Need Their Approval

+4 Breaking Free From the Past

+5 The Useless Emotions — Guilt and Worry

+6 Exploring the Unknown

+7 Breaking the Barrier of Convention

+8 The Justice Trap

+9 Putting An End to Procrastination — Now

+10 Declare Your Independence

+11 Farewell to Anger

+12 Portrait of a Person Who has Eliminated all Erroneous Zones

 ## Content: advices